What is a BEO at Events? A Complete Guide to Banquet Event Orders

 The most important information to include in a banquet event order is the timeline of events.
 A comprehensive BEO should highlight the following:

-• Breakdown Time: Indicate what time all parties need to clear out the space, especially if the room needs to be turned over for another event.
+- Breakdown Time: Indicate what time all parties need to clear out the space.
+This is especially true if the room needs to be turned over for another event.

 Event Overview Table